 The Skydio is incredibly easy to use.
 We found getting everything set up and the drone talking to the smartphone app to be very intuitive.
 From there you can take off just by swiping up on your phone screen.
 The camera then automatically recognizes people and/or cars, and you can just tap on whichever subject you'd like the drone to follow and head out on your way.
 You can also adjust the angle and zoom with sliders on the app.
 Landing is as easy as swiping down.
 The drone will identify a safe landing spot by itself and settle right down.
 The Skydio also has 64GB of internal storage, so you can download footage directly from the drone by plugging it into your computer.

 Value is a hard thing to pin down with the Skydio R1, as it is kind of a niche product without any direct competitors.
-If all you want is incredible autonomous flight functions that can let you film yourself whilst out adventuring, the Skydio R1 is clearly the best option, and probably worth the $2000 price tag.
-However, if you want an actual filmmaking tool that can take a variety of different shots and produce the best possible image, the $1500 Mavic 2 Pro is an infinitely better value, even though its autonomous functions don't hold a candle to the Skydio.
+If all you want is incredible autonomous flight functions that can let you film yourself whilst out adventuring, the Skydio R1 is clearly the best option, and probably worth the $2000 price tag (Skydio is currently offering a sale price of $1500 on their website, but that price doesn't seem to have extended to most retailers).
+However, if you want an actual filmmaking tool that can take a variety of different shots and produce the best possible image, the $1500 Mavic 2 Pro is an infinitely better value, even though its autonomous functions don't hold a candle to those of the Skydio.

 For those seeking a drone that can autonomously film them in almost any type of terrain, the Skydio R1 is an impressive and effective tool.
 For those that want a drone they can pilot and frame shots themselves, the Skydio R1 falls short and is needlessly expensive.